COLLECT THE MONEY!

 When the trial balance value is less than the summary balance, then:

 - Odds are that credits were issues but not assigned to a customer.
 This happens about 80% of the time with coding.
 Bookkeepers need to realize that often sales reps issue the credits and do not code the customer in the credit issue.
-So the A/R balance decreases but not the customer balances.
+The A/R balance decreases but not the customer balances.
 Just like the debit issues above, open the unassigned credit and assign a customer ID.

 - Uncollectible amounts issued by management is exactly like a credit to a customer.
 Often the uncollectible value is not assigned to a customer and an invoice.